Scholarships and Bursaries

 Needs-based bursaries cover between 50% – 100% of the tuition fees.

 Academic and General Excellence and Boarding scholarships will vary in value and will only cover part of the fees.
-Values are at the discretion of the Principal.
+Values are at the discretion of the Scholarship Committee.

 What is the duration of the Scholarship/Bursary?